 TIP - WHEN TO CHOOSE SPECIALISED GC BUFFERS

-If your PCR fails with TEMPase Hot Start Polymerase in combination with Ammonium Buffer, we kindly recommend you to try TEMPase in combination with GC Buffer I either as master mix or GC-rich DNA Target Kit.
-If your amplification is still not satisfactory, then switch to GC Buffer II.
+If your PCR fails with TEMPase Hot Start Polymerase in combination with Ammonium Buffer, we kindly recommend you to try TEMPase Hot Start DNA Polymerase in combination with GC Buffer I. If your amplification is still not satisfactory, then switch to GC Buffer II.

 To save time both GC buffers can be tested at the same time.

 10x Ammonium Buffer is recommended for most PCR applications.
 It results in high yield of PCR products and minimises the need for optimisation of Mg2+ concentrations or the annealing temperatures.